nazmulidris/color-console/README.md

 }
 ```

-Before you can publish this library, make sure that you can run the following commands.
-This will
+Before you can publish this library, make sure that you can run the following commands, that ensure
-ensure that JitPack can build this repo using gradle.
+that JitPack can build this repo using gradle.

 ```shell
 ./gradlew clean